kodavatiSrikar/Personality-of-Head-Motion/README.md

 ## Correlation analysis

-Run the following in the project directory to generate spearman correlations between personality factors and mean AU intensities.
+Run the following in the project directory to generate Spearman correlations between personality factors and mean AU intensities, this replicates the Figure-6 in the paper.

 ```bash
 python au_analysis.py
 ```

-## Custom action units
+## Action Unit, Head, and Gaze Parameter Extraction

-Action Units can be extracted from custom videos using the OpenFace library, which employs the FACS principle.
-Please use the following [Documention](https://github.com/TadasBaltrusaitis/OpenFace/wiki) to obtain the Action Units used to input our model.
+Action Unit, Head, and Gaze can be extracted from custom videos using the OpenFace library, which employs the FACS principle.
+Please use the following [Documention](https://github.com/TadasBaltrusaitis/OpenFace/wiki) to obtain the Action Unit, Head, and Gaze used to input our model.